Legal & General Group Plc Sells 56,000 Shares of Eli Lilly and Company (NYSE:LLY)

 Insider Activity at Eli Lilly and

-In related news, EVP Alonzo Weems sold 656 shares of the stock in a transaction that occurred on Monday, October 10th.
-The shares were sold at an average price of $326.23, for a total transaction of $214,006.88.
-Following the transaction, the executive vice president now owns 6,950 shares in the company, valued at $2,267,298.50.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-In related news, major shareholder Lilly Endowment Inc sold 149,264 shares of the stock in a transaction that occurred on Thursday, October 6th.
-The shares were sold at an average price of $334.54, for a total transaction of $49,934,778.56.
-Following the transaction, the insider now owns 103,624,546 shares in the company, valued at $34,666,555,618.84.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, EVP Alonzo Weems sold 656 shares of the stock in a transaction that occurred on Monday, October 10th.
-The shares were sold at an average price of $326.23, for a total transaction of $214,006.88.
-Following the transaction, the executive vice president now owns 6,950 shares in the company, valued at approximately $2,267,298.50.
+In related news, major shareholder Lilly Endowment Inc sold 49,089 shares of the company’s stock in a transaction on Friday, December 2nd.
+The stock was sold at an average price of $372.88, for a total value of $18,304,306.32.
+Following the transaction, the insider now directly owns 102,948,810 shares of the company’s stock, valued at approximately $38,387,552,272.80.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+In related news, major shareholder Acquisition Corp Kearny purchased 29,992,668 shares of the business’s stock in a transaction on Wednesday, November 30th.
+The shares were bought at an average cost of $12.50 per share, with a total value of $374,908,350.00.
+Following the transaction, the insider now owns 100 shares of the company’s stock, valued at $1,250.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, major shareholder Lilly Endowment Inc sold 49,089 shares of the stock in a transaction dated Friday, December 2nd.
+The stock was sold at an average price of $372.88, for a total value of $18,304,306.32.
+Following the sale, the insider now directly owns 102,948,810 shares in the company, valued at $38,387,552,272.80.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 620,386 shares of company stock worth $212,234,083 over the last quarter.
+Insiders have sold a total of 620,386 shares of company stock valued at $212,234,083 in the last ninety days.
 Company insiders own 0.12% of the company’s stock.

 Eli Lilly and Company discovers, develops, and markets human pharmaceuticals worldwide.
 It offers Basaglar, Humalog, Humalog Mix 75/25, Humalog U-100, Humalog U-200, Humalog Mix 50/50, insulin lispro, insulin lispro protamine, insulin lispro mix 75/25, Humulin, Humulin 70/30, Humulin N, Humulin R, and Humulin U-500 for diabetes; and Jardiance, Trajenta, and Trulicity for type 2 diabetes.